 2 1/2 cups cooked and diced boneless, skinless chicken breast⠀

-1/2 cup Whole30 Approved or compliant mayonnaise ⠀
+1/2 cup Whole30 Approved or compatible mayonnaise ⠀

-1/2 cup Whole30 Approved or compliant buffalo sauce
+1/2 cup Whole30 Approved or compatible buffalo sauce

 2 tbsp chopped fresh chives⠀